Author: Jacek Szymanowski (M.Sc.Eng. Biotechnology, Sports Nutritionist)

 Because creatine HCl is a slightly less concentrated form of creatine than monohydrate, you would need to take at least the same amount to the same effects.
 So, if you’re wondering how many grams of creatine HCl a day is necessary, a standard dose of 3-5g should be sufficient for most people.

-How to Take Creatine HCL?
+How To Take Creatine HCL?

 Conclusion